Akuli/python-tutorial/basics/editor-setup.md

 but also highlighting mistakes in the code, and coloring syntax.

 If you are on Windows or Mac OSX you have probably noticed that your Python came with an editor called IDLE.
-We are not going to use it because it's lacking some important features, and most experienced programmers (including me) don't use it or recommend it.
+You can use IDLE, but we recommend exploring other options first.

 ## Which editor?